nathanbraun/nathanbraun-com/content/ltcwff.md

 solutions (most of them code).

 ## Future Plans
-I think there are people in other sports who would appreciate a similar book, and I'm working on a baseball (to be followed potentially by basketball and soccer) version now.
+I think there are people in other sports who would appreciate a similar book.
+I've released a [baseball](https://codebaseball.com) version and may do other sports depending on interest.

 I also think the material may be good enough as a general purpose (non sports related) introduction to Python, Pandas and general data science practices.